 Any student requesting accommodations related to a disability or other condition is required to register with ANU (accessiblenu@northwestern.edu; 847-467-5530) and provide professors with an accommodation notification from ANU, preferably within the first two weeks of class.
+This will probably only affect exams, and we will set up a testing contract with ANU for affected students.
 All information will remain confidential.